 NO DECLAWING PLEASE

-CANDI DASA CATTERY THE KING THE QUEENS ADOPTION PROCESS RAISING KITTENS: PHOTOS THE COMPLETE GUIDE TO SIAMESE CATS ABOUT ME...
+CANDI DASA CATTERY ORIENTAL SHORTHAIR STUD...AMUR SIAMESE STUD...LEVI THE QUEENS ADOPTION PROCESS RAISING KITTENS: PHOTOS THE COMPLETE GUIDE TO SIAMESE CATS ABOUT ME...
 CONTACT INFORMATION NO DECLAWING: DECLAWING INFORMATION

 NO DECLAWING PLEASE